salemove/ios-bundle/README.md

 The SalemoveSDK currently accepts two configuration options:

-- The avaiable site ID and environment are available by accessing:
+- The site ID and environment are available by accessing:
 ```swift
 Salemove.sharedInstance.configurationFile
 ```